MarkusBordihn/minecraft-bedrock-utils/README.md

 - **Project Folder**
   - **package.json** (for npm)

-Execute the command `npx minecraft-bedrock-utils new` inside the project folder to create the recommend structure.
+Execute the command `npx minecraft-bedrock-utils init` and `npx minecraft-bedrock-utils new` inside your empty project folder to automatically create the recommend structure.

 ## How to use the utils